 3. Know when to say no

-We get it — when you’re living on your own for the first time, in a new city, it’s easy to blow through your budget on dinners out, coffee shop dates, and drinks with new friends.
+We get it — when you’re living on your own for the first time, in a new city, it’s easy to blow through your budget on dinners out, daily treats like lattes on coffee shop dates, and drinks with new friends.

 But a big part of living on your own is knowing when to curb the spending.
 Be strict with yourself.
 If rent is coming up and your bank account is looking low, maybe invite your friends over for a Netflix night in rather than hitting up a new restaurant, at least for now.